 Assess what you need

-When you’re starting out, before you establish your ideal rate, you need to consider the minimum amount you need to survive without plummeting into debt.
+When you’re starting, before you establish your ideal rate, you need to consider the minimum amount you need to survive without plummeting into debt.
 That might sound like a no-brainer but data such as the 2018-2019 survey, taken by Ben the Illustrator, suggests that many creatives are not achieving that in practice.

 Mounting debt is a cruel beast that can drag you down and mar your life for entire decades.
 So if you’re at the start of your freelance career, don’t just blithely think: ‘Oh, things will pick up later’.
-Instead, sit down and calculate carefully exactly what you need to keep the lights on, the rent paid, and your stomach fed, before you end up getting in serious trouble.
+Instead, sit down and calculate carefully precisely what you need to keep the lights on, the rent paid, and your stomach fed, before you end up getting in serious trouble.

 Negotiate what you can get